coder192003/hotelmanagement/README.txt

 **************************************[Hotel Management System]********************************************

 This project is designed to help admin to maintain and keep track of info about rooms and working staffs in the hotel.

-Here the admin has all the privileges like  view/add/edit/remove rooms info and also staffs info.
+Admin has all the privileges like  view/insert/modify/delete staff and room informations.
- Here the admin can view a summary of Total rooms, Booked rooms, Available rooms, Checked-in rooms, Customer complaints, Staffs, Total pending payments, Balance Payments, Total earnings.
+Admin can view a summary of Total rooms, Booked rooms, Available rooms,Checked-in rooms, Customer complaints, Staffs, Total pending payments, Balance Payments, Total earnings.
 In statistics page, admin can view additional info about Employees percentage based on their roles, Hotel expenses, Reserved rooms count in day-wise graph.

 Technologies: HTML, CSS, JavaScript, AJAX for frontend, PHP as a backend and MySQL for the database.